Manvit07/Text-Summarization-Tool/README.md

 - BART summarization works better for natural English and long paragraphs.
 LSA is faster and more interpretable.
 - This tool runs fine for **texts up to 1,000–1,500 words**.
 For longer ones, you might need to chunk the input (future improvement idea).
-- I intentionally kept the code a little messy to look like a real beginner wrote it (because I am one 😅).
-But it still works!

 ---